being-shivalika/my-portfolio1/README.md

 Breaking the UI into small, reusable pieces instead of writing everything in one file.

-✔ Handling state and props in a practical setting

-Not just watching videos — actually using useState to control sections, sliders, buttons, and navigation.

 ✔ How to structure a real React project

 Setting up folders, managing assets, organizing CSS, and keeping code readable.